mikrotron-zg/meteotron/README.md

 ## Software

 Project software is written in [VS Code](https://code.visualstudio.com/) with [PlatformIO](https://platformio.org/) plugin, but it can be compiled using [Arduino IDE](https://www.arduino.cc/en/software) (you might need to change a few things here and there, and manually download the libraries used in the project, but it should work).
+At the moment, for PlatformIO to work you have to manually install (Advanced installation) this link https://github.com/tasmota/platform-espressif32/releases/download/v.2.0.3/platform-espressif32-v.2.0.3.zip

 Before compiling, you must add your credentials (WiFi, ThingsBoard, etc), so please follow the instructions in _include/CredentialsTemplate.h_ file.